 Today my kids are grown (and I have a granddaughter and grandson too!).
 My husband, Paul, and I work together and actually enjoy it.
 We continue to invest in our marriage and reap the benefits of it (we are best friends and hugely in love with each other).
 A few years back I got a wild hare and decided that sharing some ideas would be a good thing and The Generous Wife tips were born.
 Not to be outdone, my husband created The Generous Husband.
 It is our ongoing joy to infect others with the desire to bless their spouses.

 Our home is in the beautiful Northwest (USA).
 We work for a simple church resource ministry and for the marriage ministry that took on a life of its own several years ago.
-We enjoy travel (which thankfully our jobs afford us) and sharing life with the many friends we make along the way.
+We enjoy sharing life with the many friends we have made along the way.